 You may want to consider dedicating an entire page for an uncomplicated birth/postpartum and a second page about how to handle complications should they occur.
 The following list of questions might seem overwhelming, but now is the time to consider them one by one.

-If you find that a question does not pertain to you, just cross it off the list and continue to prioritize those that are relevant.
+If you find that a question does not pertain to you, just move on to those that are relevant.

 - Who do you want to be present?

 - Will there be children/siblings present?

 - Do you want mobility, or do you wish to stay in bed?

 - What activities or positions do you plan to use? (walking, standing, squatting, hands and knees)